Barbell Wide-Grip Upright Row

 Fitwill: App Screenshot

-Barbell Wide-grip Upright Row
+Barbell Wide-Grip Upright Row

 Instructions

-• Lower the bar slowly to the starting position.
+• Lower the bar slowly until your arms are extended.

 Tips & Tricks

-• Keep the bar close to the torso.
+• Keep the bar close to the torso rather than letting it drift forward.

 Frequently Asked Questions